Rules of Entry/Terms & Conditions

 • The decision of the panel of Expert Judges is final.

-• Only projects which have been completed in Ireland within the past 24 months (from the entry submission deadline) are suitable to enter.
+• Only projects which have been practically completed within the previous 24 months from the end of the year of entry are suitable to enter unless otherwise stated in the category briefs.
 Exception applies:

-• The exception to the completed project rule will apply to the BIM and Health, Safety & Wellbeing Categories.
+• The exception to the completed project rule will apply to the BIM Excellence, Innovation In Construction, and Health, Safety & Wellbeing Categories.

 • The judges may on review of entry move a project or entrant if they feel it would be more appropriate in another category.